oloo/fake-rapidpro/README.md

 # USAGE

-To run the application, download the latest version of fake-rapidpro from  and execute the following command.
+To run the application, download the latest version of fake-rapidpro from the releases on the github repo and execute the following command.
 This will start the webserver on port 3000

 *Note that you will need JRE 6.x or later to have been installed

-    $ java -jar fake-rapidpro.jar
+    $ java -jar fake-rapidpro-<version>.jar

 ## Configure RUN Responses